UsabilityEngineering/BoxBois/phase1/README.md

 2. How old are you?

-⋅⋅⋅The majority of individuals are from 21 - 24 years old.⋅⋅
+   The majority of individuals are from 21 - 24 years old.⋅⋅

 3. Which of the following is your type of residence?